 Cabo San Lucas Crime Rate and Safety

 Cabo San Lucas is a safe place to travel in Mexico.
 There is only one main road that goes in and out of Cabo which does not bring any drug-related violence to the area.
-The town of Cabo and surrounding areas are very safe, friendly, and easy going as people live the simple beach life.
+The town of Cabo and surrounding areas are very safe, friendly, and easygoing as people live a simple beach life.
 Twenty-four-hour security is provided for the entire property of Villa La Estancia, and the surrounding beach grounds.
 The neighboring resorts have the same security in place.
 It’s safe to walk into town from the resort and there is plenty to do within the resort itself.

 In the event of an emergency dial 060.
 Los Cabos has a very low crime rate and is safe, especially when compared to larger, more urban areas in the U.S. and Canada.
-Do not take valuable to the beach and keep rental cars locked.
+Do not take valuables to the beach and keep rental cars locked.

-Consulary Offices in Cabo San Lucas:
+Consular Offices in Cabo San Lucas:

 Blvd.
 Marina Local C-4, Plaza Nautica, Col. Centro